 From the junction of its two branches at Hancock NY, to its mouth at Delaware Bay in Wilmington, DE, the Delaware River flows more than 330 miles.
-More than half of these miles are protected within two areas administered directly by the National Park Service and three areas are supported through partnerships with the National Park Service.
-For more information, please link to their websites from this page.
+More than half of these miles are protected within two areas administered directly by the National Park Service (NPS), additionally there are three areas that are supported through partnerships with NPS and third party organizations.
+Many people working together to keep these waters clean and available for you, your families, and your friends to enjoy for generations to come.

 Upper Delaware Scenic & Recreational River